msaqib25/playbook/benefitsperks.md

 In addition to our after-office hours transport; if you are working late, or have to come to work on weekend; we reimburse you for your meals.**[Todo = get the math for this here]**

 ### Sabbatical
 Every five years, associates are eligible to take a one-month-long paid sabbatical.
-Just give a heads-up preferably three months in advance, so we can coordinate with the client and manage the work-load accordingly.
+Just give a heads-up preferably six months in advance, so we can coordinate with the client and manage the work-load accordingly.

 ### Parental Leave
 When you welcome a new child (birthed or adopted), Creative Chaos encourages you to take up to 12 weeks leave for primary caregivers and up to 4 weeks leave as secondary caregiver at 100% paid salary.
-You may also choose to take an additional 8 weeks leave unpaid.
+You may also choose to take an additional 4 weeks leave unpaid.

 ### Profit Sharing
 From 2019, Creative Chaos will start offering profit sharing to its employees.
 The system is based on two questions at the end of every year...